Chart Color Schemes

 Population

-Toowong's population is around 13,944 as of Nov 2025.
-This reflects an increase of 1,516 people since the 2021 Census, which reported a population of 12,428 people.
-The change is inferred from the estimated resident population of 13,665 from the ABS as of June 2024 and an additional 276 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,593 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Toowong's growth rate of 12.2% since the 2021 census exceeded the national average (8.9%).
-Population growth was primarily driven by overseas migration contributing approximately 84.9%.
+Toowong's population was around 13,944 as of November 2025.
+This figure represents an increase of 1,516 people since the 2021 Census, which reported a population of 12,428.
+The change is inferred from the estimated resident population of 13,665 in June 2024 and an additional 276 validated new addresses since the Census date.
+This results in a population density ratio of 3,593 persons per square kilometer, placing Toowong in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 12.2% since the 2021 census exceeded the national average of 8.9%.
+Overseas migration contributed approximately 84.9% of overall population gains during recent periods, driving primary growth in the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-By 2041, a significant population increase is forecasted, with the area expected to expand by 3,781 persons, an increase of 25.1% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, a significant population increase is forecast for Toowong, with an expected expansion of 3,781 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 25.1% over the 17 years.

 Frequently Asked Questions - Population